PhangsTeam/pjpipe/README.md

 * `miri_destriping` contains routines for destriping MIRI data
 * `run_miri_destriping` wraps around `miri_destriping`

+## General tools

+* `get_wcs_adjust` will get WCS shifts and output in a format you can paste straight into a config file.
+It needs to run on data processed up to just before level 3, and will output a 'wcs_adjust.toml' file into the reprocess directory
+* `psf_subtraction` has routines for PSF modelling/subtraction for saturated data

 ## Data homogenisation tools

 * `make_kernels` creates convolution kernels from JWST or Gaussian PSFs, using the Aniano method.
 For now at least, these kernels are circularised